Smaug123/WoofWare.Expect/README.md

 # Output formats

 * The `Diff` module provides a Patience diff and a Myers diff implementation, which you can use to make certain tests much more readable.
-* The `GraphViz` module provides `render`, which renders a dot file as ASCII art.
+* The `Dot` module provides `render`, which renders a dot file as ASCII art.
 You will need `graph-easy` to use this feature.

 # Licence